Home Compare SCHP.SW vs SIE.DE

 Schindler Holding vs Siemens Aktiengesellschaft: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Schindler carrying a narrow edge on stability.
 The remaining gap is narrow enough that the comparison remains open to different readings.
-The market setup is currently leaning toward Siemens Aktiengesellschaft, which does not confirm the structural lead.
+In the market, Siemens Aktiengesellschaft carries the stronger setup — intact trend against Schindler's broken trend.
 That leaves a split case: the structural lead stays with Schindler, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.